7anan3/dictionary/README.md

 **Pronunciation:** Listen to how words are pronounced.

-**Customize Fonts:** Make reading comfortable by choosing different fonts.
+**Customize Fonts:** Make reading comfortable by choosing different fonts (serif, sans serif, and monospace).

 **Customize Look:** Easily switch between light and dark themes for a comfy visual experience.